FunForks/bingo/Notes.md

 TODO

 1. Highlight winning Bingo lines
 2. Detect multiple winning lines, if present
 3. Set an item to "matched" when pressed, _even if that item has not been drawn_.
 (Perhaps show it in a different colour?).
 When the player presses Bingo!, remove the "match" from all mistaken items.
 4. Give immediate feedback that the game has begun.
 For example: show a countdown progress bar before the first item is drawn.
 5. For courtesy reasons, textToSpeech audio is not permitted until the user interacts with the page.
 Add a button for the player to press so that sound is activated.
-7. Send the `drawn` array along with the winner name, and highlight any items that the player has missed
+6. Send the `drawn` array along with the winner name, and highlight any items that the player has missed
-8. Utter "You won" if the player has the winning card
+7. Utter "You won" if the player has the winning card
-9. Add a selector for other themes
+8. Add other themes, and a selector for them
-10. Add input for a group name; a group can play separately from others
+9. Add input for a group name; a group can play separately from others
-11. Allow a custom group to set the delay between update calls
+10. Allow a custom group to set the delay between update calls
+11. Add Mute button

+### Done
-6. Show splash screen to give time to preload all images
+* Show splash screen to give time to preload all images
-12. Handle error if the backend does not respond.
+* Handle case where the backend does not immediately respond.
 (On render.com it can take several seconds to start up if no-one is playing the game.)

+### Rename rspb files
+bash% for f in *.jpg; do mv "$f" "${f/_1200x675/})"; done /Users/james/Documents/DCI/Students/Iumahboobi/BingoFrontBack/README.md